-If this position is of interest to you, please submit a cover letter and resume, via the link below no later than January 31, 2021:
+If this position is of interest to you, please submit a cover letter and resume, via the link below.
+Applications will be reviewed until the position is filled.

 We appreciate your interest, however, only those applicants selected for an interview will be contacted.

 EveryMind will make every effort to accommodate any needs of candidates through the hiring process, under the Ontario Human Rights Code and Accessibility for Ontarians with Disabilities Act.
 Please inform us if you require any accommodations during the hiring process.